 The composition of the Paris Commune was a most confusing one.
-There were the adherents to the French section of the International Working-men's Association, of which there were in Paris alone more than four score branches, many of which, especially the trade unions which had been wiped out during the war and the siege, had disappeared.
-Their delegation in the Commune, numbering 17 members, was more attached to the doctrines of Proudhon than to those of Marx.
-To that extent, though they comprised, according to Lissagaray, with some exceptions, the most intelligent and most clear in the Commune, they were handicapped and transferred this handicap into the work of the Commune.

-Their obstinate attachment to the idea of autonomy for other Communes, their refusal to exercise any pressure on the provinces, but rather to permit them to decide of their own accord, their vain hope that natural spontaneous sympathy and a vague contact would rally the rest of France to their support, served as much as any other factor to isolate the Commune from the rest of the country.
+There were the adherents to the French section of the International Workingmen's Association, of which there were in Paris alone more than four score branches, many of which, especially the trade unions which had been wiped out during the war and the siege, Their delegation in the Commune, had disappeared. numbering 17 members, was more attached to the doctrines of Proudhon than to those of Marx.
+To that extent, tho they comprised, according to Lissagary, with some exceptions, the most intelligent and most clear in the Commune, they were handicapped and transferred this handicap into the work of the Commune.
+Their obstinate attachment to the idea of autonomy for other Communes, their refusal to excercise any pressure on the provinces, but rather to permit them to decide of their own accord, their vain hope that natural spontaneous sympathy and a vague contact would rally the rest of France to their support, served as much as any other factor to isolate the Commune from the rest of the country.

-Even on the night of 18 March, the general opinion among the Internationalists was that Paris had merely gained its municipal franchise and that a period of calm was certain to ensue.
+Even on the night of March 18, the general opinion among the Internationalists was that Paris had merely gained its municipal franchise and that a period of calm was certain to ensue.
 The idea that a social revolution was taking place beneath their very eyes was very far from their minds.
 Varlin, one of their best, wrote to the Swiss anarchists, grouped around Bakunin and Guillaume concerning the events in Paris.
-He attempted to disabuse them of their notion that 18 March was the signal for the approaching universal social revolution by saying that it was only the right to municipal franchise that they had aimed for and won: "... the elections are fixed for the coming 26th and the moment the municipal council is elected, the Central Committee will resign its powers and all will be finished."
-The fact that the mechanic Assi, a member of the International, headed the list of names signed to the proclamation of the Central Committee of the National Guard caused ignorant friends and foes to attribute the revolution to the International; and alphabetical coincidence was for them a conclusive proof.
+He attempted to disabuse them of their notion that March 18 was the signal for the approaching universal social revolution by saying that it was only the right to municipal franchise that they had aimed for and won:

+". . . the elections are fixed for the coming 26 and the moment the municipal council is elected, the Central Committee will resign its powers and all will be finished."